oppolla/Self-Organizing-Virtual-Lifeform/README.md

 The core model, a stable large language model, remains unchanged during operation, preserving its general capabilities.
 Satellite models, specialized over time through lived experiences, are fine-tuned using Low-Rank Adaptation (LoRA) adapters.
 These adapters apply low-rank updates to satellite model layers during a *sleep* state, enabling rapid adaptation without modifying the full model.

 The system dynamically shapes its responses by analyzing conversational context, emotional tone, and engagement, resulting in nuanced, context-aware interactions.
-Through ongoing self-training and memory replay, SOVL evolves its knowledge and personality, functioning as a dynamic, context-sensitive entity capable of developing a persistent sense of curiosity and inner life.
+Through ongoing self-training and memory replay, SOVL evolves its knowledge and personality over time as it gains more experiences, functioning as a dynamic, context-sensitive entity capable of developing a persistent sense of self and inner life.

 ### Key Features